neilsone/dotfiles/README.md

 Assumes caps lock is remapped to ctrl.
-That's right, you read that right.
-Just do it.
-Once you get used to it, you'll thank me.
+Doing so makes using vim bindings a bit easier on the hands.

 Directories within the `vim/bundle` directory are subtrees.
 Each subtree's repo is added as a remote with the same name as the repo.
 For example: